 Written by Patrick Chavis

-No props, no sets, just people and a projector were used to tell the story of a rarely talked about 17th century inventor and clockmaker John Harrison.
-Longitude is a physical theatre production, which means the sets and everything else were made with the human body.
+No props, no sets, just people and a projector were used to tell the story of a rarely talked about 17th-century inventor and clockmaker, John Harrison.
+Longitude is a physical theatre production, which means the sets and everything else was made with the human body.
 The use of the human body in this production is quite creative and establishes the point of feeling for many of the scenes.
 Watching Longitude is a truly educational experience that requires focus and intellectual curiosity.
-It might leave many turned off when exposed to a wider audience because of its tendency to focus less on John Harrison the person and more on his accomplishments and tenacity to make clocks.
-Since it’s hard to feel for Harrison you wind up experiencing an hour-long introduction to the inventor in one of the most fascinating and unique ways possible.
+It might leave many turned off when exposed to a wider audience because it tended to focus less on John Harrison, the person, and more on his accomplishments and tenacity to make clocks.
+Since it’s hard to feel for Harrison, you wind up experiencing an hour-long introduction to the inventor in one of the most fascinating and unique ways possible.
 Continue Reading